-If we recall here, finally, Aimé Césaire's all-too-memorable phrase, "colonization = thingification," we can pinpoint the inherent processes of dehumanization practiced by colonial powers and how this, in turn, produced the docile and productive-that is, monetized and commodifiable-body of the colonized as a means to extract further "value" in the name of "progress" (the latter being a barely coded term for Western interests).
-As befits his time, Césaire understood these processes primarily in terms of wealth extraction (raw materials) and the exploitation of physical, indentured labor: "My turn to state an equation: colonization ='thingification.' [...]
-I am talking about societies drained of their essence, cultures trampled underfoot, institutions undermined, lands confiscated, religions smashed, magnificent artistic creations destroyed, extraordinary possibilities wiped out."29
+Whereas colonization was, first and foremost, preoccupied with wealth and labor extraction through occupation, neocolonization pursues ever more clandestine forms of data extraction through surveillance.
+If we recall here, finally, Aimé Césaire's all-too-memorable phrase, "colonization=thingification," we can pinpoint the inherent processes of dehumanization practiced by colonial powers and how this, in turn, produced the docile and productive-that is, monetized and commodifiable-body of the colonized as a means to extract further "value" in the name of "progress" (the latter being a barely coded term for Western interests).
+As befits his time, Césaire understood these processes primarily in terms of wealth extraction (raw materials) and the exploitation of physical, indentured "My turn to state an equation: colonization='thingification.' [...]
+I am talking about societies drained of their essence, cultures trampled underfoot, institutions undermined, lands confiscated, religions smashed, magnificent artistic creations destroyed, extraordinary possibilities wiped out."32

-Whereas colonization was, first and foremost, preoccupied with wealth and labor extraction through occupation, neo-colonization, while furthering such ambitions, is indelibly implicated within an apparatus of data extraction that seeks to establish and predetermine, if not occupy, the future.
+Whereas colonization was first and foremost preoccupied with wealth and labor extraction through occupation, neocolonization, while furthering such ambitions, is indelibly implicated with forms of data extraction through surveillance that establishes and, increasingly, predetermines if not controls the future.
 Both effect an epistemological and actual violence on communities and individuals, and both reveal the extractive technologies of imperialism.
 The line connecting the two involves the violence of knowledge and applied data.
 The exploitation of raw materials, labor, and people, effected through the violent proficiencies of Western power, was a process, as Césaire perspicaciously noted, of dehumanization that deferred, if not truncated, the quantum possibilities of future realities.
 And it is to those futures that the gaze of drones and satellite surveillance systems are being increasingly directed today.
-It is that gaze that will determine not only who occupies those horizons but also the ontological distinction between life and death.
+It is that gaze that will determine not only who occupies those futures but the ontological, if not increasingly phantasmagorical, distinction between life and death.